-With the Gaussian expansion method, a high precision numerical method, we employ the a multiquark color flux-tube model to make a systematically investigation on the properties of the ground and $P$-wave states $[cs][\bar{u}\bar{d}]$ and $[cu][\bar{s}\bar{d}]$ with various spin, isospin or $U$-spin and color combinations in the present work.
-The model includes a multibody confinement potential, one-gluon-exchange interaction, and one-boson-exchange interaction ($\pi$, $K$ and $\eta$), $\sigma$-meson exchange interaction.
+With the Gaussian expansion method as a high precision method, in this work we employ the multiquark color flux-tube model to perform a systematically investigation on the properties of the ground and $P$-wave states $[cs][\bar{u}\bar{d}]$ and $[cu][\bar{s}\bar{d}]$ with various spin, isospin or $U$-spin and color combinations in the present work.
+The model includes a multibody confinement potential, the one-gluon-exchange interaction, the one-boson-exchange interaction ($\pi$, $K$ and $\eta$), and the $\sigma$-meson exchange interaction.
 The multi-body confinement potential is a collective degree of freedom, which can bind all particles together to establish a compact state.
 The states $[cs][\bar{u}\bar{d}]$ and $[cu][\bar{s}\bar{d}]$ have similar mass spectra in the model.
 The mass difference between two states mainly originates from the different magnitudes of the $\pi$-meson and $K$-meson exchange interactions in the states.